 In this paper, to solve problem of wind power plant site selection, the TOPSIS method is used and combined with the intuitionistic fuzzy number which is reflecting the judgments of decision makers and dealing with the complexity in the decision process, so that more accurate results can be achieved.
 Wind potential, location, cost, and social benefits were defined as dimension of criterion and the ten selected criteria were collected under these dimensions.
 The weights of the criterion importance were decided in the establishment of the wind power plant and the selection was made in this direction.
 The alternatives evaluated based on these criteria are Mersin, Çanakkale, İzmir, and Samsun.
 The results have shown that İzmir is the best alternative for wind power site.
 Also Çanakkale, Mersin, and Samsun follow it, respectively.
 Thus which alternative is most appropriate is determined.

 For the future research, the other MCDM methodologies like ELECTRE, PROMETHEE, etc. can be used for wind power site selection and the obtained results can be compared with ours.
 Furthermore, a comprehensive study can be carried out by identifying other main criteria and separating them with subcriterion.

 The data used to support the findings of this study are available from the corresponding author upon request.

 Conflicts of Interest

-Copyright © 2018 Hanbo Zheng et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright © 2018 Babak Daneshvar Rouyendegh (B. Erdebilli) et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.